wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 The Plant List: (http://www.theplantlist.org/)

-### You will now use these two web resources (and anything else you can find on the web) to build a powerpoint slideshow (roughly 5 slides).
+### You will now use these two web resources (and anything else you can find on the web) to build a powerpoint slideshow (4-6 slides!).

 **Make sure to cite the source for all data in your slideshow**